Jenish-galani/Bill-Generate/README.md

-# 📃 Bill Generation system .
+# 📃 Bill Generate system .

 # First, create a database named 'BillGenerate' and then run it.